Christian Porter: Retirement

+Post-political career

 In February 2022, Porter announced that he would be returning to the legal profession and hinted that he will be writing a book after he left Parliament.
 He also set up a trust to operate two companies he has formed.
 The companies, Henley Stirling Lawyers Pty Ltd and Henley Stirling Consultants Pty Ltd, have Porter listed as the sole director.

 In July 2022 Porter was acting for underworld figure Mick Gatto in a defamation case against the Australian Broadcasting Corporation.
 In the same month Porter lost his own appeal in the Federal Court where the court decided that Sue Chrysanthou would not be able to act for Porter in his own defamation case against the ABC.
-Porter was ordered to pay A$430,000 in costs.
+Porter and Chrysanthou were ordered to pay A$430,200 in costs.

+On 28 March 2023, Porter was engaged by Zeph Investments, Clive Palmer's Singapore-based company, to represent them in a lawsuit against the Commonwealth of Australia for AUD$296 billion over the alleged loss of contractual entitlement, "moral damages" and "sovereign risk", in relation to an iron ore project for which Palmer's company, Mineralogy, had already lost a lawsuit.

 Personal life

 Porter was listed as a contender for Cleo magazine's eligible bachelor of the year in 1999.

 He has described himself as "not particularly religious".

-In the mid 2000s, Porter married Lucy Gunn, but they divorced.
+In the mid-2000s, Porter married Lucy Gunn, but they divorced.
 In 2008, Porter married Jennifer Negus, a former colleague and a granddaughter of former independent senator Syd Negus.
 He took paternity leave after his wife gave birth to their first child the day after being sworn in as the social services minister.
 They later had a second child, but announced their separation in January 2020.
 Porter got engaged to lawyer Karen Espiner in 2022.
 Porter and Espineer married over the 2022-2023 summer at Byron Bay.

 In November 2020, it was alleged on Four Corners that, although married, Porter had kissed and cuddled a colleague's political staffer in a public setting.
 Porter denied the allegation and said that the staffer in question had also denied to Four Corners that the event occurred, but that the denial was not mentioned in the report.
 He again denied the allegation on the Perth radio station 6PR.

 In the program, former prime minister Malcolm Turnbull stated that Porter's alleged behaviour had caused concern in the party room, although that was disputed by Porter.
 Not long after he said he had raised the alleged incident with Porter, Turnbull promoted Porter to the position of attorney-general.
 Porter attributed the criticisms made by Turnbull to a falling-out between the two men during the 2018 Liberal Party of Australia leadership spills, the event which ended Turnbull's prime ministership.